Fresh ideas from museums around the globe in your inbox each week

 The chief curator of the institution, which was founded in 1914, said that the Baltimore Museum of Art needed to be “truly radical” to redress gender imbalances.
 Asma Naeem went on to say that the decision to only invest in works of art by women for a full calendar year would emphasise to the various arts communities in the United States that her gallery, at least, was taking the issue of under-representation among women artists seriously.
 She said that the move would “correct the canon” of works in the gallery’s possession.
 Indeed, the museum’s chief curator – who went on the record earlier in 2019 to say that she thought art can be used to tell a broader and more inclusive story about the shared history of people in North America – also noted that the move would coincide with several other events devoted to female artists slated for 2020.

-According to the team of professionals at the gallery, the decision to only buy artworks by women in 2020 made sense because the art museum has already committed to a year-long series of exhibitions and other events that would throw a greater spotlight on female artists.
+According to the gallery, the decision to only buy artworks by women in 2020 made sense because the art museum has already committed to a year-long series of exhibitions and other events that would throw a greater spotlight on female artists.
 This programme had been put together because 2020 coincides with the centenary of when the 19th Amendment of the United States’ constitution passed into law.
 This is the famous amendment that, when ratified, meant that women in the United States finally had the right to vote in elections.
 In 2020, the Baltimore-based gallery will put forward is “2020 Vision”, an initiative that will highlight the role women are playing in art creation today and in the past.
 It will comprise well over a dozen solo exhibitions devoted to female made art and there will be seven themed shows throughout 2020, as well.
 In fact, the gallery made a start late in 2019 with an exhibition on American modernists.
 This included works of art by Elizabeth Catlett and Maria Martinez, among others.
 Pieces by Georgia O’Keeffe were also included so that art by women from nearly every period on the 20th century would be covered.

 The Baltimore Museum of Art, which has been free for the public to visit since 2016 as a result of grants awarded by the city’s authorities and several philanthropic foundations, believes it is making a bold statement that it hopes will lead the way for other institutions to follow.
 In fact, the move comes at a time when several other museums in Maryland and nearby Washington DC are preparing to exhibit artefacts and works of art to commemorate the 100th anniversary of votes for women in the country.
 However, it is not yet known whether other art galleries in the US will follow the Baltimore Museum of Art’s lead.
 Nevertheless, several commentators on the museum sector in America have already noted that the forward-thinking decision is part of a growing trend to redress established gender imbalances.
 The move to expand the number of works by women in the gallery’s permanent collection comes amid a growing level of awareness surrounding gender inequalities in the museum and gallery sector globally.